Perfect Places

 "Perfect Places" is a song by New Zealand singer-songwriter Lorde.
 It was released on 1 June 2017 through Universal Music New Zealand as the second single, following "Green Light" (2017), from her second album, Melodrama (2017).
 Lorde co-wrote and co-produced the song with Jack Antonoff and Andrew Wyatt, with additional production from Frank Dukes.
 "Perfect Places" was described as an atmospheric electropop song that blends bass, synths and drum machine beats.
 In the lyrics, Lorde follows the conclusion of the "teenage party circuit" in Melodrama, wondering where her perfect places are.

-The track has been received with acclaim by music critics, with many commending Lorde's songwriting.
+The track was acclaimed by music critics, with many commending Lorde's songwriting.
 While it failed to chart in the United States, "Perfect Places" had minor chart placements in Australia, Canada and the United Kingdom.
 An accompanying music video for the song was directed by Grant Singer, who also filmed the visual for the album's lead single "Green Light", and premiered on Lorde's Vevo account on 3 August 2017.
 It shows the artist in various shots alone at the beach, in a restaurant and on a boat.
 Lorde further promoted "Perfect Places" by performing it live on television on several occasions.

+Lorde performed the song on the Melodrama (2017-18), Solar Power (2022-23), and Ultrasound (2025-26) concert tours.